franela/pocketci/README.md

     from-env: GITHUB_TOKEN
 ```

-Then, in your `./ci` dagger module you implement a `Dispatch` function that accepts the source directory, eventTrigger and your configured secrets.
+Then, in your `./ci` dagger module you have a few alternatives.
+You can implement a `Dispatch` function that accepts the source directory, eventTrigger and your configured secrets.
 In that function you can parse the event that triggered the call using `pocketci`'s helper module:
 ```go
 // `ghUsername` and `ghPassword` are automatically mapped by pocketci using what you specify in the `pocketci.yaml` func (m *Ci) Dispatch(ctx context.Context, src *dagger.Directory, eventTrigger *dagger.File, ghUsername, ghPassword *dagger.Secret) error {